taostat/taostats-docs/docs/Bittensor/staking-instructions/taostats-staking-app.md

 ## Fees

-Every staking and unstaking action on the chain costs 50,000 rao (0.00005 tao).
-This is rounded to zero in the taostats view:
+Every staking and unstaking action on the chain costs has a fee.
+This fee is different on each subnet [Get Subnets](ref:get-subnets-1) has this parameter.

 ![](https://files.readme.io/f4bdcd8efa78ac0374e4b4b9b460f329446e3e2a21eb32a48bd9ff0d61a3f96b-image.png)